DefinitelyTyped/DefinitelyTyped/types/gapi.client.partners-v2/readme.md

 await gapi.client.offers.list({  });

 /*
-Lists analytics data for a user's associated company.
-Should only be called within the context of an authorized logged in user.
-*/
-await gapi.client.analytics.list({  });

-/*
 Lists states for current user.
 */
 await gapi.client.userStates.list({  });

 /*
-Updates the specified lead.
+Lists analytics data for a user's associated company.
+Should only be called within the context of an authorized logged in user.
 */
-await gapi.client.v2.updateLeads({  });
+await gapi.client.analytics.list({  });

 /*
 Update company.